 The Southern Environmental Law Center's annual award seeks to enhance public awareness of the richness and vulnerability of the South's natural heritage by giving special recognition to writers who most effectively tell the stories about the region's environment.
-There are two categories for entries: Journalism, for newspaper and magazine writing, as well as online writing that is published by a recognized institution such as a newspaper, university or non-profit organization, and Book, for works of non-fiction (not self-published).
+There are two categories for entries: Journalism, for newspaper, magazine or online articles published by a recognized institution such as a newspaper, university or nonprofit organization, and Book, for works of non-fiction (not self-published).
 Entries must relate to the natural resources in at least one of the following states: AL, GA, NC, SC, TN, or VA.
-Prizes of $1,000 are awarded to the winner in each category.
+Prizes of $2,500 are awarded to the winner in each category.

 Renewable Natural Resources Foundation Excellence in Journalism Award

-Established in 2001, this award honors excellence in accurate and scientifically-based print journalism which increases public understanding of natural resources issues.
-Contributions may be made by an individual, group, or organization for print media (such as a book, on-line report, or article/feature in a newspaper, magazine, journal, or newsletter).
-The award does not recognize visual media such as films or videos (but may be nominated for RNRF's Outstanding Achievement Award).
+Established in 2001, this award honors excellence in accurate and scientifically-based journalism which increases public understanding of natural resources issues.
+The award recognizes work by an individual, group, or organization for both print and digital media (such as an online report, or article/feature in a newspaper, magazine, journal, or newsletter).
+General interest books are not eligible.

 SABEW Best in Business Contest